Raxephion/AuraGen-AuraFlow-WebUI/README.md

 ---

 Happy generating, and may your VRAM survive the journey.
-— *The Flowgen-webUI Dev Team (There is an I in team after all! - Raxephion)*
+— *The CipherCore-AuraFlow-webUI Dev Team (There is an I in team after all! - Raxephion)*